catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch({ container: document.getElementById('installation'), initialOption: "example.pl-g" });
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/PL-{GOTO})

-This is a web-based interpreter for the pedagogical language [PL-{GOTO}][], described in Brainerd and Landweber's _Theory of Computation_ (1974; ISBN 0471095850), in which it is possible to express only computations which are primitive recursive.

 Technically, it is [PL-{GOTO}.NET][] (written in [Haskell][]) compiled to [Javascript][]